-Knowledges, Skills, and Abilities - General knowledge of accounting and auditing principles and practices.
+Knowledge, Skills, and Abilities - Considerable knowledge of accounting and auditing principles and practices.
 Knowledge of and ability to explain, and apply the provisions of the standardized accounting practices adopted by State Government.
-Ability to assist in interpreting and analyzing accounting data and applying that analysis to the departmental or institutional needs and determine compliance with pertinent guidelines, rules, regulations, and laws; assist in established and maintaining effective working relationships with representatives of related contact agencies, departmental staff, and the general public; communicate effectively in oral and written form.
+Ability to: interpret and analyze accounting data and apply that analysis to the departmental or institutional needs and determine compliance with pertinent guidelines, rules, regulations, and laws; establish and maintain effective working relationships with representatives of related contact agencies, departmental staff, and the general public; communicate effectively in oral and written form.

-Minimum Education and Experience - Graduation from a four-year college or university with a major in accounting, business administration, or other curriculum that would provide a core curriculum in financial management coursework; Or a two-year degree in accounting from a business school or community college and two years of accounting or auditing experience; or graduation from high school and six years of experience as an accounting technician, three of which must have been at an advanced level.
+Minimum Education and Experience - Graduation from a four-year college or university with a major in accounting, business administration, or other curriculum that would provide a core curriculum in financial management coursework and one year of accounting experience; or a two-year degree in accounting from a business school or community college and three years of accounting or auditing experience; or graduation from high school and six years of experience as an accounting technician, three of which must have been at an advanced level.